JohnBlood/popsicle/README.md

 a snap for [popsicle](https://github.com/pop-os/popsicle), a multiple usb flasher

-## -- This is a work in progress and no ready for production use --
+## -- This is a work in progress and not ready for production use --

 ## Note: